 \textbf{Lending example.} We briefly illustrate this result in a lending example based on FICO credit score data as described in \citet{Hardt2016}.
-Such single feature scenarios are highly relevant, due to increasing use of score-based decision support systems (\eg, also for pretrial risk assessment).
-Full training data and the functional form of the score are often not available because of privacy or intellectual property reasons.
-For any score that is strictly monotonic in the true probability of a positive outcome the optimal policy is always to simply threshold the scores at a specific value, which lends additional support to score-based systems.
+Such single feature scenarios are highly relevant for score-based decision support systems where full training data and the functional form of the score are often not available (e.g., also for pretrial risk assessment).
+For any score that is strictly monotonic in the true success rate, the optimal policy is simply to threshold the score.
+This lends additional support to score-based systems.